 \section{Conclusion}

 This article studied the inner and outer twisted derivations in algebraic number fields.
 We have studied the twisted derivations of some special integral extensions of a commutative unital ring.
 Given a commutative unital ring $A$, its integral extension $B = A[\theta]$, which is also an integral domain, the minimal splitting field $\mathbb{E}$ of $\theta \in B$ over the quotient field $\mathbb{K}$ of $B$, and a pair of distinct $A$-algebra homomorphisms $\sigma, \tau: B \rightarrow \mathbb{E}$, we have classified all $A$-linear maps $D: B \rightarrow \mathbb{E}$ which are $(\sigma, \tau)$-derivations.
 Consequently, we have obtained important results regarding twisted derivations in algebraic number fields and their ring of algebraic integers.
 Then we have conjectured characterizations for a $(\sigma, \tau)$-derivation $D:O_{\mathbb{K}} \rightarrow O_{\mathbb{K}}$ to be inner, where $O_{\mathbb{K}}$ is the ring of algebraic integers of an $n^{\text{th}}$-cyclotomic number field $\mathbb{K} = \mathbb{Q}(\zeta)$ ($\zeta$ a primitive $n^{\text{th}}$-root of unity) when $n$ is of the forms $n=2^{r}p$ ($r \in \mathbb{N}$, $p$ an odd rational prime) and $n = p^{k}$ ($k \in \mathbb{N} \setminus \{1\}$, $p$ any rational prime).
-Finally, we have conjectured, for these two forms of $n$, the existence and non-existence of non-zero outer twisted derivations $D: O_{\mathbb{K}} \rightarrow O_{\mathbb{K}}$.
-This research, therefore, opens a way for future research into twisted derivations in algebraic number fields, which can prove to be highly useful from the viewpoint of their vast applications in mathematics and other sciences, especially coding theory. \textbf{Acknowledgements} The second author is the ConsenSys Blockchain chair professor.
+Then, as an application of our main Theorem \ref{theorem 3.2} (in particular, Corollary \ref{corollary 3.7}) and also conjectures \ref{conjecture 4.2} and \ref{conjecture 4.4}, we have conjectured the existence and non-existence of non-zero outer derivations $D: O_{\mathbb{K}} \rightarrow O_{\mathbb{K}}$ for the above two forms of $n$, thus answering the twisted derivation problem in $O_{\mathbb{K}}$.
+Finally, we have given another application of our main Theorem \ref{theorem 3.2} in the construction of codes in coding theory.
+This research, therefore, opens a way for future research into twisted derivations in algebraic number fields, which can prove to be highly useful from the viewpoint of their vast applications in mathematics and other sciences, especially coding theory. \textbf{Acknowledgements} The second author was the ConsenSys Blockchain chair professor when the work was being carried out.
 He thanks ConsenSys AG for that privilege. \textbf{Declaration of Interest Statement} The authors report that there are no competing interests to declare.